 (ii) Is the request submitted to the competent authorities of your country for direct enforcement (art.
 13, para.
 1 (b))?

+Yes No

-Yes NoDoes your country’s legal framework permit confiscation of proceeds of crime that have been transformed or converted into other property (art.
+72 ter.
+Does your country’s legal framework permit confiscation of proceeds of crime that have been transformed or converted into other property (art.
 12, para.
 3), or intermingled with property acquired from legitimate sources (art.
 12, para.
 4), at the request of another State party?

 Yes Yes, in part No

-Does your domestic legal system enable the competent authorities to identify, trace and freeze and seize the proceeds of crime, as described under question 25 for the purpose of eventual confiscation, at the request of another State party?
+Does your country’s legal framework enable the competent authorities to identify, trace and freeze and seize the proceeds of crime, as described under question 25 for the purpose of eventual confiscation, at the request of another State party?

 Yes Yes, in part No